Desperate owners of poorly built homes in Alberta say industry advocate let them down | CBC News

 "We trusted him," she said.
 "I feel like a fool."

-After many requests for her money back, Home Warranty Advocates finally reimbursed her in 2021.
+After many requests for her money back, Home Warranty Advocates reimbursed her in 2021.

 Calgary lawyer Michael Kwiatkowski, who specializes in construction litigation, says warranty providers rarely give homeowners money to fix their houses.

-"Usually [the warranty provider] will hire someone on their own," Kwiatkowski said.
+"Usually [the warranty provider] will hire someone on their own," he said.
 "They prefer to use their preferred trades because they can get it for cheaper than the homeowner can."

-This kind of litigation "moves at a snail's pace" in Alberta, he said.
+This kind of litigation "moves at a snail's pace" in Alberta, Kwiatkowski said.

 "I would never take someone's word over a phone or email that it can be done in a certain amount of time."